steevepay/babyfoot-manager/README.md

 If you want to check your database on postgresql, you can run:
 `psql -U $USER -d babyfoot` and display the tables in the psql cli with: `\dt`;

-Create a the root directory an env file ".env" with the following configuration:
+Create a the root directory with an env file ".env" with the following configuration:

 ```js
 PORT=3010 // Server port